Ajay-muthusamy/survey-sparrow-frontend-task/README.md

 ## 📊 Task Overview

-This project is a responsive and interactive calendar-based application built as part of the **Survey Sparrow Frontend Task**.
+This is interactive calendar-based application built as part of the **Survey Sparrow Frontend Task**.

 ---